 Wireless sensors are standard measurement tools equipped with transmitters to convert signals from process control instruments into a radio transmission.
 The radio signal is interpreted by a receiver which then converts the wireless signal to a specific, desired output, such as an analog current or data analysis via computer software.

-What are the primary benefits to using wireless sensors?
+What are the primary benefits of using wireless sensors?